grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** What do you think about trains, Benjamin?

-**Benjamin:** Are you asking because I was travelling by train yesterday to get here?
+**Benjamin:** Are you asking because I was traveling by train yesterday to get here?
 Well, I like it, especially after some of the changes that happened over the recent years.
 I truly think that today's railways are modern and passenger-friendly.

 **Johnny:** And about the seat reservation process?

 **Benjamin:** Oh yeah, that...
 I mean, why didn't they still automate the process?
 Is this even thinkable that in the 21st century I cannot reserve a seat through the internet?

-**Johnny:** I kinda hoped you'd say that, because our next assignment is to do exactly that.
+**Johnny:** I kinda hoped you'd say that because our next assignment is to do exactly that.

 **Benjamin:** You mean reserving seats through the internet?

-**Johnny:** Yes, the railroads company hired us.
+**Johnny:** Yes, the railroad company hired us.

 **Benjamin:** You're kidding me, right?